spack/spackbot/docs/docs/README.md

 ### Help

 Oh no!
-I've you've forgotten a command, hopefully you can remember how to ask me for help!
+If you've forgotten a command, hopefully you can remember how to ask me for help!
 There are two ways:

 ```bash
 @spackbot help